 Ask yourself whether your grocery budget is sustainable to determine whether you can reduce it.

-If you’re consistently spending more but can’t afford to do so, then it’s time to cut back.
+If you consistently spend more but can’t afford to do so, it’s time to cut back.

 You can do the same even if you have the money but don’t want to spend as much.

 If this is the case, there is a simple solution, redirect what you don’t want to spend.